Kirazuto7/LanguageLearning/README.md

     *   `docker-compose.gpu.yml` - Docker Compose configuration for GPU.
     *   `docker-compose.cpu.yml` - Docker Compose configuration for CPU.
     *   `.env.example` - Template for environment variables

+## Notice

+This project is copyright © 2025 Jordan Sukhnandan.
+You are free to use and learn from the code under the Apache 2.0 license,
+but please do not claim the project as your own.